 By Dr. Paul Jerard, E-RYT 500, YACEP

-The first step to becoming mindful is to make the commitment to one’s self to honor the present moment.
+The first step to becoming mindful is to commit one’s self to honor the present moment.
 Practice mindfulness as you go about your day.
 Instead of worrying about work deadlines, when you get home in the evening, vow to put those worries on a shelf until you re-enter the office.
-Play with your kids without thinking about all the household chores that need to get done.
+Play with your kids without thinking about all the household chores that need to be done.
 Allow your entire self to be in each moment entirely.

-In order to improve your ability to become mindful on a regular basis, it helps to practice it with meditation.
+To improve your ability to become mindful regularly, it helps to practice it with meditation.
 Begin by finding a comfortable spot to sit or lie.
-Eliminate all distractions as much as possible by shutting off the television, radio, and computer, and finding a quiet spot to be alone.
-You can set a calm mood by dimming the lights, playing quiet, relaxing music, or lighting a few candles.
+Eliminate all distractions as much as possible by shutting off the television, radio, and computer and finding a quiet place to be alone.
+You can set a calm mood by dimming the lights, playing soft, relaxing music, or lighting a few candles.

-Focus your gaze softly in front of you, or gently close your eyes.
-As you sit, simply let yourself be.
+Focus your gaze softly before you, or gently close your eyes.
+As you sit, let yourself be.
 Do not try to eliminate all thoughts from your brain, as that will most likely cause an avalanche of thoughts and ideas to come crashing down.
-Acknowledge every thought that passes through your brain, by sitting with it for a moment, and releasing it.
+Acknowledge every thought that passes through your brain by sitting with it for a moment and releasing it.

 The best Yoga teachers take a holistic approach to their students’ well-being.
-They understand that practitioners are best served by drawing from a variety of meditative, spiritual, and athletic disciplines.
+They understand that practitioners are best served by drawing from various meditative, spiritual, and athletic disciplines.
 Mindfulness meditation is an art that could benefit any Yoga student.
-You can help your students become better versions of themselves by teaching them some mindfulness meditation basics.
+You can help your students become better versions of themselves by teaching mindfulness meditation basics.

 Mindfulness Meditation Explained

 Mindfulness refers to the mind’s ability to be entirely present in its surroundings and in itself.
-While we always have mindfulness available to us, we are often so busy with our external lives that we forget to stop and really take stock of our thoughts and feelings.
-Mindfulness meditation is a practice that allows us to sit still and practice mindfulness in a purposeful fashion.
-While meditating, we’re able to explore our own minds in ways that are rarely possible during the hustle and bustle of everyday life.
+While we always have mindfulness available, we are often so busy with our external lives that we forget to stop and take stock of our thoughts and feelings.
+Mindfulness meditation is a practice that allows us to sit still and purposefully practice mindfulness.
+While meditating, we can explore our minds in rarely possible ways during the hustle and bustle of everyday life.

 Benefits of Mindfulness Meditation

-Mindfulness meditation has a number of documented positive effects, especially for daily practitioners.
-Most people experience a reduction of stress and anxiety, with the regular mediation giving them greater control over their thoughts and emotions.
+Mindfulness meditation has several documented positive effects, especially for daily practitioners.
+Most people experience reduced stress and anxiety, with regular meditation giving them greater control over their thoughts and emotions.
 This calming effect also makes people more patient with the frustrations of everyday affairs.

 Meditation can have physical effects on the body, with the lack of stress bringing a resultant boost to the immune system.
 Many practitioners also report getting a better night’s sleep after starting meditation.

-Make sure you explain these benefits to your students so that they understand why mindfulness meditation is worth the effort.
+Explain these benefits to your students so they understand why mindfulness meditation is worth the effort.
 Lessons are always more impactful when students know the “why” behind the activity.

-While mindfulness meditation can take many forms, here’s the general formula you should teach your students at the beginning.
+While mindfulness meditation can take many forms, here’s the formula you should teach your students initially.

 Step 1: Find a Quiet Place

 Meditation requires a person’s full attention.
-While you don’t need to wander off into an isolated swath of forest, you should at least find a quiet place where you can be alone.
-The entire session will be a bust if your partner is slurping down spaghetti across the table.
+While you don’t need to wander into an isolated swath of forest, you should at least find a quiet place to be alone.
+The entire session will be a bust if your partner slurps down spaghetti across the table.

 Step 2: Get Comfortable

-There’s no single pose necessary for mindfulness meditation, but you do need to be at ease.
+No single pose is necessary for mindfulness meditation, but you need to be at ease.
 Sit so that you’re comfortable but alert, relaxed but straightened out.
-Pay attention to your limbs, noticing how they feel in relation to your body.
+Please pay attention to your limbs, noticing how they feel about your body.